OSH Answers Fact Sheets

 The disease is most common in regions with wet weather at harvest time.
 Farmer's Lung is also more common on dairy farms, especially those not equipped with automated equipment for handling hay or feed.
 Incidents of Farmer's Lung occur most often in late winter or early spring when stored hay or grain is used to feed livestock.

 Who is at risk of developing Farmer's Lung?

 Farmer's Lung is a risk for adults who breathe dust from moldy hay or other moldy crops.
-For reasons not completely understood, children rarely develop Farmer's Lung.
+Children rarely develop Farmer's Lung.

 Other people exposed to dust from moldy hay, straw or grain include grain handlers, stable employees, poultry workers, attendants of zoo and circus animals and pet shop workers.
 Studies also show that Farmer's Lung is a risk for city dwellers who visit stables, even occasionally.

 How can you tell if you have Farmer's Lung?

 The signs and symptoms of Farmer's Lung vary tremendously.
 The allergic response of the afflicted person depends on the sensitivity of the individual and the amount of moldy dust entering the lungs.
 The reaction can be a sudden attack or symptoms associated with a slow progressive illness.

 Usually, people with Farmer's Lung do not associate their health problem with exposure to moldy hay.
 Instead, they go to their doctors complaining of breathing problems.
 It is important to recognize the danger of working with moldy crops and to be able to recognize the signs and symptoms of Farmer's Lung.
 This awareness enables people with symptoms to get medical help before it becomes a serious illness.

 There are three different types of allergic responses: acute or intense attack, sub-acute or low-level response, and chronic or long-term response.